-The purpose of the website Nordic Safeguarding Practices is to compile information and present Good Practices in safeguarding intangible cultural heritage in the Nordic region and facilitate processes of communication between different levels of stakeholders.
+The main purpose of the website Safeguarding Practices is to share experiences in safeguarding intangible cultural heritage in the Nordic and Baltic region.
+Our vision is to generate synergies in wider and wider circles and facilitate processes of communication between different levels of stakeholders.

 Intangible cultural heritage is a complex phenomenon and concept.This regards the living heritage itself, but also the safeguarding processes and stakeholders which are a part of it.
 Working in the field, stakeholders experience constraints and obstacles many a times.
 This site offers stakeholders to look beyond their own practice and national borders, to be inspired or inspire.

 - Bring to the fore innovative and creative practices

 - Raise awareness of common identity as well as diversity in the region

 - Join forces to harmonize the implementation of the Convention in the Nordic region

 The term stakeholders refers to non-governmental organizations (NGOs), grassroot groups, institutions and individuals in all areas of living heritage.
 They act either as practitioners or as coordinating organs and hubs with a mission to practice, pass on, transfer, train, research, document or raise awareness of living heritage.

 A group of accredited NGOs plays a particular role regarding the Convention.
 They are accredited by UNESCO as experts in their field of intangible cultural heritage.
 Being accredited, requires a commitment to work in the spirit of the Convention.